LunaCreates/Luna-Creates/src/site/blog/top-travel-influencers.md

 **_@helloemile_**

-An Australian based photographer Emile likes to capture details in photos that often go unseen and showcases this through his landscape pictures on Instagram
+An Australian based photographer Emile likes to capture details in photos that often go unseen and showcases this through her landscape pictures on Instagram

 Emile describes herself as a _“photo-creator, story-teller and wanderer”_